eco-digit/testbench/user_manual.md

 This manual will help you understand and effectively use the application.
 EcoDigit is a user-friendly web application that runs in your browser and requires no installation on your own computer.

 The following sections mention the **ECO:DIGIT Score**.
-This is an independently developed metric, which is explained in more depth in the ECO:DIGIT Score Concept document.
+This is an independently developed metric, which is explained in more depth in the ECO:DIGIT Score Concept document ECODIGIT_Score_Concept_EN.pdf.

 > **Note**: Installation instructions can be found in the `readme.md`.